Mec-iS/planet-challenge-doc/01-Overview.md

 ### General view of the data

-Satellite platforms can acquire data with a moltitude of sensors.
+Satellite platforms can acquire data with a multitude of sensors.
 The ones involved in the Challenge are multi-band (or multi-spectral) optical sensors.

 For an example about how fully processed data displays, you can have a look one of the different public repositories: [Landsat 8 published on AWS](https://aws.amazon.com/public-datasets/landsat/).
 The only requirements to access the full dataset is to have a AWS account and create an application token to use with AWS' client `boto3`.
 The Challenge provides similar data